 Many technical terms are used throughout this report in the keys and definitions.
-These technical terms, printed here in italics, are defined in this book in the section “Diagnostic Horizons and other Differentiae”
+These technical terms, printed here in italics, are defined in this book in the section “Diagnostic Horizons and other Differentiae” and the glossary.

+Further details and technical terms are defined in other resources:

-Horizon notations are defined by Clayden and Hewitt (1989).
+Horizon notations were originally based on Clayden and Hewitt (2015) and previous versions, also recently updated in Milne et al. (1995).

-Soil morphology terms are defined by Milne et al. (1991).
+Soil morphology terms are defined by Milne et al. (1995).

-Classes of the US Soil Taxonomy are defined by Soil Survey Staff (1999)..
+Classes of the US Soil Taxonomy are defined by Soil Survey Staff (1999, 2022.

-Soil colours are defined by Munsell Color Company (1975).
+Soil colours are defined by Pantone (2017) (see also Bigham and Ciolkosz, 1993).

 Soil mineralogy classes are defined by Whitton and Childs (1989) or Childs and Whitton (1990).
 Note that the soil mineralogy class names given here are based on the following control section: 25 cm to 100 cm or to a lithic or paralithic contact if shallower.